-Early Action is not the same as early Early Decision, which is binding; you are not required to attend MassArt if accepted Early Action and will have until May 1, the universal reply deadline, to make your decision as to whether or not you will attend.
+Early Action is not the same as early Early Decision, which is binding; you are not required to attend MassArt if accepted Early Action and will have the universal reply deadline, May 1, to make your decision as to whether or not you will attend.

 Priority fall admission

-MassArt has a priority deadline of February 1 for admission for the fall 2018 semester.
+MassArt has a priority deadline of February 1 for admission for the Fall 2020 semester.
 Applications completed by February 1 are given priority consideration for admission, scholarships, and housing.
 International applicants are strongly encouraged to apply by this deadline to allow ample time to process paperwork in support of the visa application.

 The admissions committee begins reviewing completed applications in January.
 Applications received after February 1 are considered on an ongoing, space-available basis.
 Complete your application early to receive your decision in a timely fashion.

-The priority deadline for fall 2018 for transfer students is March 1, 2018.
+The priority deadline for Fall 2020 for transfer students is March 1, 2020.
 Please submit all application requirements by this deadline.

 transfer students only